Our Team

 Sarah Napoli

-Sarah Napoli is the learning services director at the Disability and Philanthropy Forum.
-From 2019-2023, she acted as the lead disability inclusion project officer within the people and culture Diversity, Inclusion, and Equity team at Open Society foundations, where she also developed and facilitated DEI related training throughout the network.
-She has over 20 years of experience teaching and conducting training on social justice and advocacy, in higher education and nonprofits.
-Before joining philanthropy, she worked primarily within higher education, most recently she acted as the director for the inaugural Center for Inclusion at Manhattanville College and as the assistant head of Goodricke College at the University of York, England.
+Sarah Napoli (she/her) is the learning services director at the Disability and Philanthropy Forum.
+From 2019-2023, she acted as the lead disability inclusion project officer within the people and culture Diversity, Inclusion, and Equity team at Open Society Foundations (OSF), where she developed and facilitated disability inclusion learning and embedded proactive disability inclusive practices throughout the global network.
+In addition to OSF, she has over 20 years of experience teaching and conducting training on social justice and advocacy in higher education and nonprofits, most recently as the director for the inaugural Center for Inclusion at Manhattanville College and as the assistant head of Goodricke College at the University of York, England.
+She specializes in facilitating engaging workshops and designing curriculum that challenge and encourage participants to foster a culture of inclusion.

 Olivia Williams

-Olivia Williams is the Program and Communications Associate for the Disability & Philanthropy Forum.
-She is passionate about the ways race, gender, LGBTQIA+ identities, and socioeconomic status impact disability justice and is excited to insert these lenses into the Forum’s philanthropic disability learning journey.
+Olivia Williams (she/her) is the Senior Program and Communications Associate for the Disability & Philanthropy Forum.
+She is excited to insert the lenses of race, LGBTQIA+ identities, and socioeconomic status into the Forum’s mobilization toward disability inclusion, rights, and justice in the philanthropy sector.

 Olivia’s background in philanthropy includes executing content creation and communications strategies for the Ewing M. Kauffman Foundation and the Greater Kansas City Community Foundation.
-During her time with the Kauffman Foundation, the op-ed that she wrote on local systemic inequity led to increased donations for small organizations and an interview on a local NPR show.
+During her time with the Kauffman Foundation, the op-ed that she wrote on local systemic racial inequity led to increased donations for small, Black-led organizations.
 She is a trained writing consultant and has provided freelance services to aspiring and published authors.

 Noor Al-Ahmadi

-Noor Al-Ahmadi (she/her) is the Administrative and Member Services Associate for the Disability & Philanthropy forum.
+Noor Al-Ahmadi (she/her) is the Member Relations Manager for the Disability & Philanthropy forum.
 Before joining DPF, Noor was the Operations Coordinator for Programs at Youth Rise Texas, a non-profit in Austin, TX dedicated to uplifting the voices of youth impacted by parental removal through incarceration and deportation.
 As a disabled Palestinian American, Noor is unrelenting in her vision for a post-abolition world aligned with disability justice.

 Noor’s belief in abolition led to co-founding “Lasting Empowerment for Teen Success”, a non-profit in Austin whose mission was to empower incarcerated youth by providing creative outlets, fostering self-worth, and building sustainable support systems in their community.
 The relationships she built through community organizing and art encouraged her to work with ATX Interfaces, a community initiative that nurtures and amplifies marginalized artists, as Accessibility Director.